tableau/extensions-api/docs/trex_create.md

 ### What you need to get started

 These instructions assume that you already have cloned or download the Extensions API SDK.
-For information about setting up your environment and downloading Tableau Desktop for the Developer Preview, see [Get Started]({{site.baseurl}}/docs/trex_getstarted.html).
+For information about setting up your environment and the Tableau requirements, see [Get Started]({{site.baseurl}}/docs/trex_getstarted.html).

+For convenience, you might want to create a folder for your "Hello World" dashboard extension in the same location where you installed or cloned the GitHub repository (for example, `HelloDemo` under `/extensions-api`).
+That way, you can use the same web server (`http-server`) that is used for the samples.

 ### Create a manifest file

 The manifest file (`EXTENSION-NAME.trex`) is an XML file that describes the extension and provides information to register the extension with Tableau.
-When they are installed, the registered extensions appear under **Extensions** on the left side of the dashboard.

--  Create a manifest file for your extension.
+1. In the `HelloDemo` folder (or where ever you want to put your files), create a manifest file for your extension.
-Name the manifest file for your extension (for example, `HelloExtensions` and save it with the file name extension `.trex`.
+Name the manifest file for your extension (for example, `HelloExtensions` and save it with the file name extension `.trex`. <br/>
 The manifest file is an XML file that contains elements and attributes that describe the extension.
 For a description of the contents of this file, see [Elements of the manifest file]({{site.baseurl}}/docs/trex_manifest#elements-of-the-manifest-file).
 An XSD is available for validation on the pre-release website [here](https://prerelease.tableau.com/project/version/item.html?cap=52e2710a0793434d82142736c7ab3029&arttypeid={0DD668AE-472C-4E70-B465-35F7AE0DEB6D}&artid={939493D2-8000-4192-857A-67624CBCC35A}).

+2. Copy the following XML code into your new file.

    ```xml
         <?xml version="1.0" encoding="utf-8"?>